-Vattenfall AB's Annual General Meeting (AGM) was held on Wednesday 11 April at Vattenfall's head office in Solna, Sweden.
-Among other things, the AGM decided on a dividend payout of SEK 2 billion to its owner, the Swedish State.
-Ann Carlsson was also elected as a new board member.
+Vattenfall AB's Annual General Meeting (AGM) was held on Tuesday 28 April at Vattenfall's head office in Solna, Sweden.
+Among other things, the AGM decided on a dividend payout of SEK 3.6 billion to its owner, the Swedish State.
+Mats Granryd was elected as a new board member.

 Vattenfall’s owner was represented at the AGM voting by Maurice Forslund, Deputy Director at the Ministry of Enterprise and Innovation.

 The AGM adopted the income and balance sheet for Vattenfall AB and the Vattenfall Group.

 The AGM decided on a dividend distribution of SEK 3 622 500 000 equivalent to 27.5 per cent of profit for the year attributable to the owner of the parent company for 2019.
 The decision was in line with the board’s revised dividend proposal, which deviated from the amount which was proposed in the notice to attend the AGM.

 The AGM decided to discharge the members of the board and the CEO from liability.

 The AGM approved the board's proposal for guidelines for remuneration to senior executives.
 The guidelines correspond to the government’s principles for terms of employment for senior executives in state-owned enterprises, adopted by the government on 27 February 2020, with a deviation regarding how these are to be applied in Vattenfall AB's subsidiaries.

 Election of board members